kryoz/sociochat/README.md

 At first it had closed source code but one day I realized that it's really stupid to hide this work.
 Because maybe one day I'll exit the project and it will die without any useful contribution to society.
 So now thanks to that decision and GitHub, of course, you have an opportunity to learn something new and even influence to make the project better.

-## Project mission

-Build the modern platform together to help to communicate random people.

 ## Features